melme12/melme12.github.io/chingu/chingu-v10-prework-master/README.md

 - Project Setup.
 - Documentation.
 - Deployment.

-### Which solo project do I do?

-In the last form, you chose your tier.
-You can complete the Pre-Work project associated with your chosen tier OR complete the project for the tier you are suited for.
-One of the main goals of the pre-work section is for you to get a sense of what tier you best fit in for the team project in the official cohort.

-Remember that you may not substitute another project for the ones listed below and you only have to complete the project for tier you choose, NOT all tiers.

-You'll be able to let us know in the Pre-Work Completion Form what your final tier choice was.
-The Pre-Work Completion Form will be provided near the end of the Pre-Work period.

 #### Solo Project Tips:
 1. It is more important to complete the project than it is to add features since completion is require before you can advance to the Voyage Project.